Getting started - Helping you during periods of financial difficulty

 - how we may be able to help you with your loan repayments

-After you first get in touch with us, you’ll hear from us within two days and we’ll start working with you to find a solution that suits your circumstances.
-Some possible options might be:
+After you first get in touch with us, we’ll start working with you to find a solution that suits your circumstances.
+Some options might be:

 Note: These arrangements may require you to pay more interest over the loan term.
 We’ll help you understand the financial implications to make sure you’re comfortable before going ahead.